A List of Which Raw Vegetables Are Good for Your Dog

 Be sure to wash all vegetables thoroughly to remove any chemical residue before feeding to your pet.
 Even though you may be used to peeling vegetables when preparing your own food, avoid doing this for your pet, since vegetable skin is where most of the nutrients are contained.

-Green leafy vegetables and other raw vegetables like carrots, peppers, cauliflower and more are great sources of nutrients for your pup and would make a great addition to their diet.
-Avoid garlic and onions as well as peeling your veggies to give your pup as much benefit from the raw veggies as possible.
 You can add veggies to any type of dog diet, whether you are already feeding them a homemade cooked diet, dry food, or a combination of the two.
 Either way, giving your dog vegetables will increase their ability to lead a happy and healthy life.